frctl/fractal/docs/commands.md

 The `build` command will export a static HTML version of the web UI into a directory in the root of your project.
 See the [web UI documentation](/docs/web/overview.md) for more details and options.

+### Show available commands

+> *Only available inside the interactive CLI.*

+The `help` command will list all available commands, including any custom commands you have added.

 ### Exit the interactive CLI

+> *Only available inside the interactive CLI.*

 Use the `exit` command to end your Fractal session and go back into 'regular' terminal mode.

 ## Default global commands

 The default installation of Fractal provides one **global** command.

-> Global commands *cannot* be run from inside of the interactive CLI or within an existing Fractal project.
+Note that global commands *cannot* be run from inside of the interactive CLI or within an existing Fractal project.

 ### Create a new Fractal project